LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 used can be found in :ref:`features-label`.

-The examples demonstrate CPU execution (sequential, SIMD, OpenMP multi-threading) and CUDA GPU execution.
-Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear in furture RAJA releases.
+The examples demonstrate CPU execution (sequential, SIMD, OpenMP multithreading) and CUDA GPU execution.
+Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear in future RAJA releases.
 For adventurous users who wish to try experimental features, usage is similar to what is shown in the examples here.